 The following table sets forth our cash and capitalization as of June 30, 2016, on a historical basis and on an as adjusted basis to give effect to the Spin-Off and the transactions related to the Spin-Off, as if they occurred on June 30, 2016.
-You should review the following table in conjunction with "Unaudited Pro Forma Combined Financial Statements", "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our historical Combined and Condensed Combined Financial Statements and the accompanying notes thereto included elsewhere in this Information Statement.
+You should review the following table in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our Combined and Condensed Combined Financial Statements and the accompanying notes thereto included elsewhere in this Information Statement.

 As of June 30, 2016 (unaudited)

-(in millions) Historical As adjusted
+Historical Ás adjusted

+(\$ in millions) d 100 ф

-Cash and cash equivalents \$ 160 \$ 410
+Cash and cash equivalents \$ 160 \$

 Capitalization

 Debt:

 Related party notes payable(1) \$ 1,105

-Short-term debt and current portion of long-term debt \$ 22 \$ 22
+Short-term debt and current portion of long-term debt \$ 22 \$

-Long-term debt 29 2,184
+Long-term debt 29

-Total third party debt(2) \$ 51 \$ 2,206
+Total third party debt \$ 51 \$

-Series A Convertible Preferred Stock (3) \$ - \$ 140

 Equity:

-Net parent investment \$ 5,700 \$ -
+Net parent investment \$ 5,700 \$

-Common stock, par value \$0.01 2
+Common stock, par value \$1.00

-Additional paid-in capital 4,539
+Additional paid-in capital

-Accumulated other comprehensive loss (194) (194)
+Accumulated other comprehensive loss (194)

-Total equity \$ 5,506 \$ 4,347
+Total equity \$ 5,506 \$

-Total capitalization \$ 6,662 \$ 6,693
+Total capitalization \$ 6,662 \$